Chart Color Schemes

 Karabar is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Karabar, as evaluated at the latest Census, comprised 80.4% houses and 19.6% other dwellings.
-In comparison, Non-Metro NSW had 74.5% houses and 25.5% other dwellings.
-Home ownership in Karabar was 29.8%, similar to Non-Metro NSW's figure.
-Mortgaged dwellings accounted for 41.0% and rented dwellings made up 29.2%.
-The median monthly mortgage repayment in Karabar was $1,950, below the Non-Metro NSW average of $2,167.
-The median weekly rent in Karabar was $350, compared to Non-Metro NSW's $355.
-Nationally, Karabar's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+Karabar's dwelling structure, as per the latest Census, was 80.4% houses and 19.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 74.5% houses and 25.5% other dwellings.
+Home ownership in Karabar stood at 29.8%, similar to Non-Metro NSW.
+Mortgaged dwellings constituted 41.0% and rented dwellings made up 29.2%.
+The median monthly mortgage repayment was $1,950, lower than Non-Metro NSW's average of $2,167.
+The median weekly rent was $350, slightly higher than Non-Metro NSW's figure of $355.
+Nationally, Karabar's mortgage repayments were higher at $1,950 compared to the Australian average of $1,863, while rents were lower at $350 against the national figure of $375.

 Frequently Asked Questions - Housing